joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 a variety of resource assignments.

-First we'll set up our timescale which will cover the time occupied by the resource assignment we are working with:
+First we'll set up our timescale which will cover the time occupied by the resource assignment we are working with.
+In this case we're asking MPXJ to show our timephased data split into days:

 === "Java"
 	```java